OSU-STARLAB/CROSS-mini/doc/slides/slides.md

 ## What is an accelerator?

 - CPUs are general
-- GPUs do something specific
+- GPUs are more specific
 - GPUs are accelerators
 - Accelerators do something specific